|

 too readily just because you like an herb.

-stems were used instead of or in addition to the root,
+were used in addition to the root, and

-and these parts of the plant contain a liver toxic alkaloid, pipermethystine,
+these parts of the plant contain a liver toxic

-apoptosis as measured by the release of caspase-3
+induced apoptosis as measured by the release of

 by using the less expensive, discarded leaves and